Last updated: August 24, 2022

-Located on the western side of the Sydney CBD, Barangaroo Reserve is a modern Sydney Harbour foreshore park, characterised by beautiful landscaping, open grassy areas, and a myriad of walking paths.
+Located on the western side of the Sydney CBD, Barangaroo Reserve is a modern Sydney Harbour foreshore park, characterised by beautiful landscaping, open grassy areas, and several walking paths.

-The new reserve was constructed as part of the Barangaroo transformation project, which has changed an ugly and old industrial site into a thriving business, entertainment and leisure precinct.
+The new reserve was constructed as part of the Barangaroo transformation project, which has changed an old industrial site into a thriving business, entertainment and leisure precinct.

 |Barangaroo Foreshore Walk|